rmsk2/moreorless/readme.md

 The software auto detects the presence of a RAM expansion cartridge and uses the extra RAM if it is determined that such a cartridge is in fact present.

-On the F256K keyboard autorepeat is implemented in software by `Moreorless`.
+On the F256K keyboard autorepeat is implemented in software by `moreorless`.
 Surprisingly enough this is compatible with autorepeat by a PS/2 keyboard when used on the Junior.
 As the repeat frequency seems to be slower with a real keyboard vertical scrolling appears to be slower on the Junior.

+Whenever you are prompted for an input you can abort the action by entering an empty text.

 The files `cheat_sheet.docx` and `cheat_sheet.pdf` contain nice documents which describe the key bindings.
 Thanks to the person who provided these on the Foenix Retro Systems discord server.